latsic/imgalign/README.md

 # ImgAlign

-A client-side only webapplication to join, stitch or align overlapping images.
+A webapplication to join, stitch or align overlapping images.
 It can be used to create panoramas or to align images, for example forms which have not been scanned properly.

 Features: Surface projection, feature detection, feature matching, bundle adjustement, wave correction, color transfer, seam detection and multiband blending.